The Golem: How He Came into the World

 And now… THE MOVIE!

+So!
 Inspired to make a Golem of your own?
-Just click the link below and follow the instructions.
+Just click the picture below and follow the instructions.
 But remember… you’ve had your warning!

 If you don’t make your own Golem, how about making..
 COFFEE OR TEA in your ceramic 11-Ounce GOLEM MUG?